ykaur99/NGS-workflow-RNAseq/README.md

-# NGS-workflow-chipseq
+# NGS-workflow-RNAseq
-This repository contains a Snakemake workflow for performing a basic ChIP-seq analysis pipeline including read alignment, filtering, peak calling, and generation of bigwig files.
+This repository contains a Snakemake workflow for performing a basic RNA-seq analysis pipeline including read alignment, filtering, differential expression analysis (using featureCounts and DEseq2), and generation of bigwig files.